Restoring trust in graduate qualifications

 "The only way to eliminate AI cheating is to go back to in-person supervised exams, in-class presentations, oral assessments, practical lab assignments and defending of essays."

-— Professor Alan Finkel, former Chancellor of Monash University, The Australian, February 2026
+— Alan Finkel PhD, former Chancellor of Monash University, The Australian, February 2026

 The Standard